 - To serve a different placement experience for some visitors (e.g., most visitors see an overlay while a targeted group are shown an embedded placement)

-Targeting is set up at the page level by adding a page variant.
-Go to , then you can create or edit a page to add a page variant.
+Targeting is set up at the page level by adding an audience to a page variant.

 First you need to create a new audience: